-Adinkra symbols are visual symbols, usually in black and white, that represent proverbs, aphorisms and popular sayings of the Akans.
+Adinkra are visual symbols, usually in black and white, that represent proverbs, aphorisms and popular sayings of the Akans.
 Though the symbols are still important in Akan culture, they have also received global recognition, expanding their use beyond imprints in cloth for ceremonial events.

+You will also find some Akan proverbs in Twi with English interpretations and other commentary here.
 The proverbs reveal the philosophy of the Akan people, who are a heterogeneous mixture of various ethnic groups.

 Please send questions, comments, suggestions, and feedback to firstname.lastname@example.org